 - Any relative who was primarily dependent on the deceased for support

-If none of these family members are available, the personal representative of the estate may file the claim on behalf of the beneficiaries.
-While only one wrongful death claim can be filed, that claim can include several family members working together.
+The personal representative of the estate may file the claim on behalf of the beneficiaries.
+Survivors can file only one wrongful death claim.
+That’s why family members should work together.

 Our firm can help you understand the claim process, and this is one of the many reasons why hiring personal injury attorneys is important when pursuing a wrongful death lawsuit.